 \section{Abstract}

-Electronic nematicity is ubiquitous in Fe-based superconductors, but what the primary nematic order parameter is and how the various nematic phenomena correlate with each other are still elusive.
-In this manuscript, we study the physical consequence of the orbital nematic order on spin correlations.
+Electronic nematicity is ubiquitous in Fe-based superconductors, but what the primary nematic order is and how the various nematic phenomena correlate with each other are still elusive.
+In this manuscript we study the physical consequence of the orbital nematic order on the spin correlations.
 We find that the orbital nematic order can drive a significant spin nematicity and can enhance the integrated intensity of the spin fluctuations.
-Our study shows that there is a cooperative interplay between the orbital nematic order and the spin correlations, and the orbital nematic order can not be taken as an unimportant secondary effect of the nematic state in Fe-based superconductors.
+Our study shows that the orbital nematic order has strong effect on the spin correlations and it can not be taken as an unimportant secondary effect of the nematic state in Fe-based superconductors.